olcf/NewUserQuickStart/hands-on/jsrun_Job_Launcher/README.md

 ```c
 $ cp ../submit.lsf .
 ```
-Be sure to edit sumbit.lsf to include you project ID in the "#BSUB -P Your_Project_ID" Line.
+Be sure to edit sumbit.lsf to include your project ID in the "#BSUB -P Your_Project_ID" line of submit.lsf.

 ## Job Step Viewer